 This number is then divided by the amount of energy the AC used in watt-hours to create SEER rates.
 It is normal for SEER ratings to fluctuate a bit depending on the outside temperature and indoor conditions.
 Therefore, the number attached to a machine will be the unit’s maximum rating.
 This means the SEER number on any AC can reach as high as that number in optimal conditions.

 When it comes to SEER ratings, a higher number is usually more ideal because it indicates that the system is more energy-efficient.
 The exact number that counts as a “good” rating is up for debate though.
 Air conditioners made in the past 10 years or so usually have a SEER rating of around 8 or 9.
 This is decent, but not that efficient.
 Most states have moved to regulations that require all new air conditioners to have a SEER rate of 13 or 14, which provides standard, well-rounded efficiency.
 However, you can get as high as around 25 SEER in some conditions.

 Do All AC Parts Need the Same Rating?

 An important factor to consider when looking at SEER ratings is that different components in your HVAC system can have different SEER rates.
 However, having one component with a drastically higher rate than other parts will not do much to improve overall efficiency.
 Since all the components have to work together, your system’s SEER rate will be similar to the lowest-rated product.
-If you want to increase the overall SEER rate for your system, you usually need to talk to HB Home Service about our installation services.
+If you want to increase the overall SEER rate for your system, you usually need to talk to HB Home Service Team about our installation services.
 We can install all components instead of just switching out a single piece.

 How to Find the Right SEER Rating for You